iSmashButtons/pykata/README.md

 [**Sorting**](./algorithms/merbub.py) :heavy_check_mark: Implement two types of sorting algorithms: Merge sort and bubble sort.

-**Closest pair problem** - The closest pair of points problem or closest pair problem is a problem of computational geometry: given *n* points in metric space, find a pair of points with the smallest distance between them.
+[**Closest pair problem**](./numbers/closest_pair.py) :heavy_check_mark: The closest pair of points problem or closest pair problem is a problem of computational geometry: given *n* points in metric space, find a pair of points with the smallest distance between them.

 **Sieve of Eratosthenes** - The sieve of Eratosthenes is one of the most efficient ways to find all of the smaller primes (below 10 million or so).